teracow/googliser/README.md

 `-i` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.

+`-c` or `--colourised`
+Display with ANSI coloured text.
+Default is no colours.
+But definitely try it with colours. :)

 `-g` or `--no-gallery`
 Don't create thumbnail gallery.
 Default always creates a thumbnail gallery after downloading images.